Jump to content

 Converting icons

-If you stumble across an icon which is in a format that is not supported by the freedesktop.org standard (like gif or ico), you can use the convert tool (which is part of the imagemagick package) to convert it to a supported/recommended format, e.g.:
+If you stumble across an icon which is in a format that is not supported by the freedesktop.org standard (like gif or ico), you can use the magick tool (which is part of the imagemagick package) to convert it to a supported/recommended format, e.g.:

-If you convert from a container format like ico, you will get all images that were encapsulated in the ico file in the form <icon name>-<number>.png.
+If you convert from a container format like ico, you will get all images that were encapsulated in the ico file in the form icon_name-number.png.
 If you want to know the size of the image, or the number of images in a container file like ico you can use the identify tool (also part of the imagemagick package):

 $ identify /usr/share/vlc/vlc48x48.ico